declare-lab/CICERO/README.md

-:fire::fire: We have released the checkpoint of our dialogue-level transformer model DIALeCT for commonsense inference generation on Huggingface along with a demo.
+:fire::fire: We have released the checkpoint of our dialogue-level transformer model DIALeCT for contextual commonsense inference generation on Huggingface along with a demo.
 Check it out: https://huggingface.co/declare-lab/dialect

 # Contextualized Commonsense Inference in Dialogues (CICERO)